What do we mean by trauma?

 What do we mean by social displacement?

-Homelessness not only occurs when someone loses a dwelling place.
-It happens when abandonment, despair, and feeling out of place all come together in a loss of social and cultural identity.
-Homelessness is a state of being without any sense of place or effective means of orientation.
-Homelessness understood in this way is more than houselessness.
-Homelessness is an all-consuming displacement and a deeply traumatic experience.
-This is why we prefer the term social displacement.
+Social displacement happens when abandonment, despair, and feeling out of place all come together in a loss of social and cultural identity.
+It is a state of being without any sense of place or effective means of orientation, is an all-consuming displacement and a traumatic experience.

-Social displacement results in broader concrete realities that move beyond traditional categories of homelessness.
-We understand these concrete realities from Jesus’ teaching in Matthew 25:31-46.
+For us, social displacement results in broader concrete realities aligning with Jesus’ teaching in Matthew 25:31-46.
 There he says, “For I was hungry and you gave me something to eat; I was thirsty and you gave me something to drink; I was a stranger and you took me in; I was naked and you clothed me; I was sick and you took care of me; I was in prison and you visited me.”
 We believe the six descriptions of neighbors Jesus mentions—the hungry, thirsty, stranger, naked, sick, and imprisoned—translate into twelve concrete realities of social displacement experienced by our neighbors in our U.S. context.
 We call this the Twelve Descriptions of Social Displacement.

 1. Houseless